deltavelez/gss/README.txt

 That's it!
 The *.c libraries themselves do not require an installation.
 They just need to be in your path.

-The default "main" program is called "graf.c".
+The default "main" program is called "demos.c".
 A good way to learn to use the libaries is just to explore the demos contained there and modify them.
-Each one is "enabled" (so to say) by preprocessor directives:
+Each one can be enabled through preprocessor directives:

 //#define DEMO_LINE
 #ifdef DEMO_LINE
 { demo code here }
 #endif

-COPYRIGHT (2019)
+COPYRIGHT (2020)
 ----------------
 This software is property of both Universidad Pontificia Bolivariana and Diego Velez.